sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/docker/docker-pro-demo/docker-pro-demo-windows.md

 127.0.0.1 www.tyk-test.com
 ```

-### Step Three - Add your Developer Licence
+### Step Three - Add your Developer License

-You should have received your free developer licence via email.
-Copy the licence key in the following location from your `\confs\tyk_analytics.conf` file:
+You should have received your free developer license via email.
+Copy the license key in the following location from your `\confs\tyk_analytics.conf` file:

 ```yaml
 {